-Pilgrim 1: For me, I suppose it's a bit kind of corny or cheesy but um, to find things like a bit of balance again in life, you know I spend a lot of time in my job working in an office, its sales, its stressful, its money-money-money so its nice to get out on the open road, live out of a rucksack, just forget about cars and computers and motorways.
-You know I was getting a bit tired & worn down by all that so for me hopefully, I'll take back kind of a feeling of regeneration, renaissance.
+Pilgrim 1: For me, I suppose it's a bit kind of corny or cheesy but um, to find things like a bit of balance again in life, you know I spend a lot of time in my job working in an office, its sales, it's stressful, it's money-money-money, so it's nice to get out on the open road, live out of a rucksack, just forget about cars and computers and motorways.
+You know I was getting a bit tired and worn down by all that so for me hopefully, I'll take back kind of a feeling of regeneration, renaissance.

 Pilgrim 3: I think that you feel closer to God doing this Camino.
 You feel closer to your own soul because you have time to think about yourself, about your problems, about the things that you left at home and you feel closer to God, closer to your own soul.